 We have incurred losses and generated negative cash flows from operations since inception.
-We expect to continue to incur significant losses in 2016 and may incur significant losses and negative cash flows from operations for the foreseeable future.
-We have funded our operations primarily through issuance of equity securities, borrowings, payments from our commercial partner, Grünenthal, monetization of certain future royalties and commercial sales milestones from the sales of Zalviso by Grünenthal, and our contracts with the DoD.
+We expect to continue to incur significant losses in 2017 and may incur significant losses and negative cash flows from operations for the foreseeable future.
+We have funded our operations primarily through issuance of equity securities, borrowings, payments from our commercial partner, Grünenthal, monetization of certain future royalties and commercial sales milestones from the sales of ZALVISO by Grünenthal, and our contracts with the DoD.

-As of March 31, 2016, we had cash, cash equivalents and investments totaling \$107.2 million compared to \$113.5 million as of December 31, 2015.
-The decrease was primarily due to cash required to fund our continuing operations, as we continue our research and development activities.
-We anticipate that our existing capital resources will permit us to meet our capital and operational requirements through at least the first half of 2017.
-While we believe we have sufficient capital to meet our operational requirements through at least the first half of 2017, our expectations may change depending on a number of factors.
-For example, based on their review of the protocol we have submitted for the requested clinical trial for Zalviso, the FDA may in the future, require a scope or design change that is beyond what our current and estimated future capital resources can support.
-We believe that together with the support from the DoD Contract, we have sufficient resources to complete the Phase 3 development program for ARX-04 through submission of the NDA to the FDA.
-However, our existing capital resources will not be sufficient to fund our operations until such time as we may be able to generate sufficient revenues to sustain our operations.
+As of March 31, 2017, we had cash, cash equivalents and investments totaling \$72.3 million compared to \$80.3 million as of December 31, 2016.
+The decrease was primarily due to cash required to fund our continuing operations, as we continue our research and development and pre-commercialization activities and support Grünenthal's launch of ZALVISO in the EU.
+We anticipate that our existing capital resources will permit us to meet our capital and operational requirements through at least the second quarter of 2018.
+While we believe we have sufficient capital to meet our operational requirements through at least the second quarter of 2018, our expectations may change depending on a number of factors.
+For example, the joint advisory committee to be convened to review the NDA for DSUVIA may recommend against the approval of DSUVIA in the United States, or may recommend additional clinical work be conducted prior to FDA approval of the NDA that is beyond what our current and estimated future capital resources can support.
+Our existing capital resources likely will not be sufficient to fund our operations until such time as we may be able to generate sufficient revenues to sustain our operations.
+Additional capital may not be available on terms acceptable to us, or at all.
+If adequate funds are not available, or if the terms underlying potential funding sources are unfavorable, our business and our ability to develop our product candidates would be harmed.